BEARlyDev/100DaysOfCodeBot/README.md

-# gsct-telegram-bot
+# 100DaysOfCodeBot

-Telegram bot for Get Set Code, #ShipIn30Days Challenge
+A telegram bot for #100DaysOfCode challenge !